 All graduate students must submit completed applications.
-Each graduate program also has additional program requirements, which may include coursework, professional experience, testing, etc. See the program sections for these additional requirements.
+Each graduate program also has additional program requirements, which may include coursework, professional experience, testing, etc. An admissions representative is available to assist interested applicants complete any portion of their application.
+See the program sections for these additional requirements.